-Mrs. Karla Henning is new to the faculty at St. John the Evangelist Catholic School this year.
-She served as a fourth-grade teacher for the Archdiocese of Seattle for the past twelve years, and also taught fourth and fifth grades in Roseville, CA, and Mesa, AZ.
+Mrs. Karla Henning began at SJE in 2018.
+Prior to her return to the Sacramento area, she served as a fourth-grade teacher for the Archdiocese of Seattle for twelve years, and also taught fourth and fifth grades in Roseville, CA, and Mesa, AZ.

 Mrs. Henning holds a BA in Communication Studies from CSU Sacramento, a Multiple Subject Teaching Certification from National University, and recently completed the English as a New Language Certification at the University of Notre Dame.

 I am very excited to be part of the St. John the Evangelist community!
 The staff, parents, and students are welcoming and committed to providing a faith-filled learning environment for all.
 I am happy to be part of a staff that strives to recognize and develop students’ gifts and meet their academic and emotional needs.

 My husband and three children are enjoying the warmer climate and blue skies.
 I am happy to be back in my home town and look forward to many years at SJE.

 I would be happy to meet with you to discuss our classroom and curriculum.
 Please call the office to set up a tour.